jundalisay/superb/content/en/research/machiavelli/prince/chapter-08.md

-+++
+---
+title: "Those Who Have Obtained A Principality By Wickedness"
+heading: "Chapter 8"
+author: "Niccolo Machiavelli"
-title= "Those Who Have Obtained A Principality By Wickedness" date= 2021-09-26 author= "Niccolo Machiavelli" description= "How could Agathocles, and his like, after infinite wickedness and cruelties, should live securely for so long in his country?" image= "/covers/prince.png" linkb= "/research/machiavelli/prince/chapter-07" linkbtext= "Chapter 7" linkf= "/research/machiavelli/prince/chapter-10" linkftext= "Chapter 10" icon = "/icons/mach.jpg"
+description: "How could Agathocles, and his like, after infinite wickedness and cruelties, should live securely for so long in his country?"
-+++
+date: 2021-09-20
+image: "/covers/prince.png"
+icon: "/icons/mach.jpg"
+---

 <!-- ## Chapter 8= Those Who Have Obtained A Principality By Wickedness -->